SefaliSabnam/SefaliSabnam/README.md

-## Hi My nameis Sefali Sharon Sabnam 👋
+## Hi My name is Sefali Sharon Sabnam 👋

 <!--
 **SefaliSabnam/SefaliSabnam** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.